nhsx/digital-health-insights/index.md

 Patients are more likely to say their needs were met in their last face-to-face appointment (95%) than in their last remote appointment (92%).

 Research from the [Office for National Statistics](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/healthandwellbeing/bulletins/coronavirusandthesocialimpactsongreatbritain/4september2020#coronavirus-and-the-social-impacts-on-great-britain-data) found that, in August 2020, 64% of people said they would be ‘comfortable’ or ‘very comfortable’ attending an online appointment with a health professional.
 However, so over 70 (53%) or with an underlying health condition* (57%) weren’t as comfortable with online appointments.

-While most patients would be comfortable with an online appointment, 64% of UK patients still would prefer in-person consultations in the future.

 While most patients would be comfortable with an online appointment, 64% of UK patients still would [prefer in-person consultations in the future](https://docs.google.com/document/d/1qJ-z2q88IVDCgZLhWOhbbZa8Kj3_OMrU8XxBBcWvPes/edit#).